CENOS-Platform/cenos-docs-antennas/docs/results-overview.md

 ## Spreadsheet

-*CENOS Antenna Design* outputs a .csv file with all of the global values such as **S11, VSWR**, and many more.
+*CENOS Radio Frequency* outputs a .csv file with all of the global values such as **S11, VSWR**, and many more.
 You can open this in Excel, for example, where you can then plot, compare and analyze the results however you wish.

 ![assets/quickstart/Untitled17.png](assets/quickstart/Untitled17.png)